Skip to Content

 • Is there Financial Aid available for Non-Degree/Certificate students?

 Non-Degree students or students pursuing a Certificate as their only academic program are not eligible for federal financial aid.
-Non-Degree/Certificate students may be eligible for SBMI scholarships if funds are available.
+Non-Degree/Certificate students may be eligible for McWilliams School of Biomedical Informatics scholarships if funds are available.

 Only degree-seeking students are eligible to apply for Financial Aid.
 For students seeking financial assistance, please contact the Office of Student Financial Services.